tldr-pages/tldr/COMMUNITY-ROLES.md

   should be invited to become an [**owner**](https://help.github.com/articles/permission-levels-for-an-organization/) of the tldr-pages organization.
-  This means they will be able to add people to the organization, manage all the organization's repositories, configure integrations, etc.
+  This means they will be able to manage organization permissions and role changes, have administrative control over all of the organization's repositories, configure integrations, etc.

 - **These roles are temporary, and that's OK.**
-  People's interests and availability naturally change over time, so the project should regularly update the list of people in each role, in order to accurately reflect the active team managing the project (and to avoid conveying an undue sense of obligation on people whose priorities have shifted.)
+  Peoples' interests and availability naturally change over time, so the project should regularly update the list of people in each role, in order to accurately reflect the active team managing the project (and to avoid conveying an undue sense of obligation on those whose priorities have shifted.)
-  Specifically: If an organization member becomes _inactive for over 6 months_, their membership status should be equally deactivated.
+  Specifically: if an organization member becomes _inactive for over 6 months_, their membership status should be equally deactivated.
   (They should nevertheless remain as collaborators in the repositories on which they have been active in the past.)
-  Again, this is and merely a reflection of their actual involvement with the project, not a demotion or punishment.
+  Again, this is merely a reflection of their actual involvement with the project, not a demotion or punishment.
-  Indeed, if they return to active participation in the project, they should be added back to the organization, to reflect that fact.
+  Indeed, if they return to active participation in the project, they should be added back to the organization to reflect that fact.

 ## How to change roles

-*Note: this section is aimed at owners in the tldr-pages organization (i.e. the group of people who are able to perform these changes).*
+*Note: this section is aimed at owners in the tldr-pages organization, who are alone able perform these changes.*

-If you notice a contributor being particularly active, review their recent contributions to check whether a role transition is due, according to the criteria defined in the previous section.
+If you notice a contributor being particularly active, review their recent contributions to check whether a role change is due according to the criteria defined in the previous section.
-If a role change is warranted, **open a new issue proposing that role change**, using one of the template messages below as a base.
+If one is warranted, **open a new issue proposing that role change**, using one of the template messages below as a base.

 ### Adding new collaborators